Y-Arvin/MSFvenom/README.md

 Pending

 ### Skills Learned
-- Payload Generation: Generate different types of payloads using MSFVenom
+- Payload Generation: Generate different types of payloads using MSFvenom
 - Payload Delivery and Execution: Understanding methods for delivering and executing generated payloads on target systems
 - Handler Setup: Configuring handlers within Metasploit to receive connections from generated payloads and maintain access to compromised systems.